ghbrown/ghbrown.github.io/content/_index.md

 - {{< glink dest="posts/cg_residual" text="Behavior of the Conjugate Gradient Residual" int="y" color="y" >}}: some notes and a small (possibly new) result about residual trends for CG

+- {{< glink dest="posts/sufficient_nonnegative" text="Non-negative Solutions to Non-negative Linear Systems" int="y" color="y" >}}: a sufficient condition for a non-negative linear system to have a non-negative solution

 ---